Aeolian Islands

 The Aeolian Islands (/iːˈəʊliən/ ee-OH-lee-ən; Isole Eolie /it/; Ìsuli Eoli), sometimes referred to as the Lipari Islands or Lipari group (/ˈlɪpəri/ LIP-ər-ee, /it/) after their largest island, are a volcanic archipelago in the Tyrrhenian Sea north of Sicily, said to be named after Aeolus, the mythical ruler of the winds.
 The islands' inhabitants are known as Aeolians (Eoliani).
 The islands had a permanent population of 14,224 at the 2011 census; the latest official estimate is 15,419 as of 1 January 2019.
 The Aeolian Islands are a popular tourist destination in the summer and attract up to 600,000 visitors annually.

 There are seven significant islands: Lipari, Vulcano, Salina, Stromboli, Filicudi, Alicudi and Panarea, and a set of minor islands and rocks.

 Geography

 The Aeolian Islands are 30 to 80 km off the north coast of Sicily in the Tyrrhenian Sea.
 Vulcano is located closest to the Sicilian coast.
 Lipari and Salina follow to the north, Filicudi and Alicudi to the west, and Panarea and Stromboli to the northeast.
 In addition to these seven inhabited islands, there are a number of smaller, uninhabited islands and rocky cliffs, such as Basiluzzo, Strombolicchio, Dattilo and Lisca Bianca.

 The largest island is Lipari (37.5 km2), followed by Salina (26.8 km2), Vulcano (21.2 km2), Stromboli (12.6 km2), Filicudi (9.5 km2) and Alicudi (5.2 km2).
-The smallest island, at 3.4 km2, is Panarea.
+The smallest inhabited island, at 3.4 km2, is Panarea.
 The highest elevation of the Lipari Islands is Monte Fossa delle Felci on Salina, which reaches a height of 962 m.